aniketrajnish/me/index.md

 ## VFX & Edits

  * [Messing around with shaders - GameJam 2020 AD Trailer](https://youtu.be/4zfHbw6GRes)<br>
-   I made this trailer using a custom shader that I wrote for Unity.
+   I made this trailer using a shader that I wrote for Unity.
 This shader uses one-sided features of multiple planes to give a non-euclidean look (currently working on a    puzzle-game based project that uses this!).
 Also, I wrote a shader to replicate the look of HDRP reflective materials using Unity's built-in render pipeline and a reflection    probe.
 Added the materials based on these shaders to the mascots and the jar!

  * [Messing around with VFX Graphs - GameJam 2020 AD Theme Reveal Video](https://youtu.be/kPlAOdrKgbw)<br>
    I had to make a theme reveal for a game jam that my college is hosting.
 So I decided to utilize this opportunity and learn VFX graphs in Unity.
-VFX graphs help to simulate o    over a million particles in real-time.
-So everything that you see in this video is made out of '2020', which was the theme for the JAM itself.
+VFX graphs help to simulate o    over a million particles in real-time using the parallel processing power of GPU unlike the paticle system which works over the CPU and is much slower.
+Everything that you see in this video is made out of '2020', which was the theme for the JAM itself.

  * [Messing around with Particle Systems - Psychedelic Edit](https://youtu.be/ofWcNlWYwnI)<br>
    Because Dani said 'You can make anything using Unity's particle system'